Jones Beach State Park: History

-Jones Beach was Moses' first major public project, free from housing developments and private clubs, and instead is open for the general public.
-Several homes on High Hill Beach were barged further down the island to West Gilgo Beach to make room for the park.
+Jones Beach was Moses' first major public project, free from housing developments and private clubs, and is open for the general public.

-When Moses' group first surveyed Jones Island, it was swampy and only 2 ft above sea level; the island frequently became completely submerged during storms.
-To create the park, huge dredgers worked day and up to midnight to bring sand from the bay bottom, eventually bringing the island to 12 ft above sea level.
-Another problem that followed was the wind—the fine silver beach sand would blow horribly, making the workers miserable and making the use of the beach as a recreational facility unlikely.
+When Moses' group first surveyed Jones Island in the 1920s, it was swampy and only 2 ft above sea level; the island was frequently submerged during storms.
+To create the park, huge dredgers brought sand from the bay bottom, eventually raising the island to 12 ft above sea level.
+Another problem was the wind: the fine silver beach sand would blow, making the workers miserable and making the use of the beach as a recreational facility unlikely.
 Moses sent landscape architects to other stable Long Island beaches, who reported that a beach grass (Ammophila breviligulata), whose roots grew sideways in search of water, held dunes in place, forming a barrier to the wind.
 In the summer of 1928, thousands of men worked on the beach planting the grass by hand.
+Several houses on High Hill Beach were moved by barge eastward to West Gilgo Beach to make room for the park.

-Built in the 1920s, many of its buildings and facilities feature Art Deco architecture.
+Many of its buildings and facilities feature Art Deco architecture.
 In the center of a traffic circle that he planned as a terminus for the Wantagh State Parkway, Moses ordered the construction of an Italianate-style water tower to serve as a central feature of the park.
-Two large bathhouses are also prominent features within the park.
+Two large bathhouses are also prominent.
 After rejecting a number of submissions by architects for the bathhouses, Moses selected the designs of the young and relatively inexperienced Herbert Magoon.
-Moses also picked out building materials—Ohio Sandstone and Barbizon brick—two of the most expensive materials available.
+Moses also specified that they be built of Ohio Sandstone and Barbizon brick, two of the most expensive materials available.

 The park opened to the public on August 4, 1929, along with the causeway that provided automobile access from the mainland of Long Island.
 The causeway was the first section in what was to become the Wantagh State Parkway.
 Unusually for the time, no carnival-style amusements were allowed in the park area.

 Moses used low clearances for the bridges over the Southern State Parkway, a major east-west route to Jones Beach.
+Robert Caro, author of the Moses biography The Power Broker, alleged that this was done intentionally to prevent poor and minority people from accessing the beach by public bus.
 Even for earlier-built parkways in Westchester County that Moses used as inspiration, clearances are on average higher than on the Southern State.
-Public bus service was available from nearby Long Island Rail Road stations, and operated from opening day; various bus lines also operated service to Queens, Brooklyn, and Manhattan.

 Since 2004, Jones Beach has hosted the Bethpage Air Show during the last weekend of May (Memorial Day weekend).
 The air show is one of the largest in the United States, and was attended by 231,000 people in 2015.

+On April 28, 2005, the park and many of its related causeways & parkways were listed on the National Register of Historic Places, in a historic district known as the Jones Beach State Park, Causeway and Parkway System.